In December of 2001, Enron made history by filing the largest bankruptcy claim of all time.

-The overall culture is also influenced by many other factors, like office layouts, hiring decisions, customer interactions, and all aspects of operations.
+Overall company culture is also influenced by other more tangible factors, such as operations, office layouts, and customer support.
 It’s a subtle and complex mix that’s about more than just who you hire and the perks and benefits you offer.

 According to Katie, some of the ways that culture is lived out is influenced by three overlapping layers: global, location, and team.

 This is the overarching culture of a company.
 It’s the big-picture view, made up of the values, principles, and working environment you and all your employees will hold fast to.
 Global culture is typically identified and championed by leadership, but ideally lived out by every individual employee.
 At HubSpot, their global culture is clearly outlined in their Culture Code.